openshift/enhancements/enhancements/windows-containers/container-runtime-containerd.md

 ### Containerd Migration plan

 Containerd will be the default runtime in OpenShift 4.11 for Windows.
-For development and testing during the OpenShift 4.10 / WMCO 5.0.0 cycle, we plan to introduce a WMCO CLI option which allows us to choose the runtime.
-This CLI option will be used in the release of the WMCO community operator for OpenShift 4.10 to allow customers to try out Windows nodes with containerd.
+WMCO community operator for OpenShift 4.10 will have containerd as the default runtime to allow customers to deploy Windows nodes with containerd.

 ### User Stories